quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 > **RFC Editor's Note:**  Please remove this section prior to
 > publication of a final version of this document.

+## since draft-ietf-quic-load-balancers-18

+- Rearranged the output of the expand function to reduce CPU load of decrypt

 ## since draft-ietf-quic-load-balancers-17